Oversættelser af fremmede sange på dansk og tekst - BeatGOGO.dk

 Oplysninger om albummet The Complete Poetical Works of Samuel Taylor Coleridge.
 Vol I af Samuel Taylor Coleridge

-Fredag 18 oktober 2024 er datoen for udgivelsen af Samuel Taylor Coleridge nyt album med titlen The Complete Poetical Works of Samuel Taylor Coleridge.
+Fredag 22 November 2024 er datoen for udgivelsen af Samuel Taylor Coleridge nyt album med titlen The Complete Poetical Works of Samuel Taylor Coleridge.
 Vol I.

 Dette album er bestemt ikke den første i hans karriere.
 For eksempel vil vi minde dig om album som The Complete Poetical Works of Samuel Taylor Coleridge.
 Vol II.